coolxeo/docker_elk_stack/README.md

     nicely the feeds, because the real intention of this project is not displaying rss through a Elastic Search, but to analyze those rss to extract information using Spark or similar.

-Please don't use master, that is why I do releases